-Established in 1933, White Sands National Monument protects a portion of the world’s largest gypsum dunefield.
+Established in 1933, White Sands National Park protects a portion of the world’s largest gypsum dunefield.
 While federally protected for more than 80 years, this landscape has left an indelible mark on humans and humans on it for more than 10,000 years.
-From historic travel routes to the Trinity site, the places in and around the monument tell a story of hardship, resilience, and ingenuity of both man and nature.
+From historic travel routes to the Trinity site, the places in and around the Park tell a story of hardship, resilience, and ingenuity of both man and nature.

 In response to the bombing of Pearl Harbor in 1941, the U.S. military established a permanent presence in the Tularosa Basin during World War II creating the Alamogordo Bombing and Gunnery Range, known today as Holloman Air Force Base, and White Sands Proving Grounds, now White Sands Missile Range.
 It was at White Sands Missile Range that some of the German scientists, including Werner Von Braun, who were instrumental in the conception and development of the V-2 rocket, relocated after World War II.